Bennylave/ydnatl/README.md

 ## Requirements

-Python `3.9` or higher is recommended.
+Python `3.8` or higher is required.

 ## Installation